paraspell/docs/docs/sdk/xcmUtils.md

 </details>

 ## Asset balance
 You can now query all important information about your XCM call, including fees (if your balance is sufficient to transfer an XCM message) and more.
+Function uses [TChain](https://paraspell.github.io/docs/sdk/AssetPallet.html#import-chains-as-types) types.

 ```ts
 //PAPI